Helen Mary Rand was initiated into the Hermetic Order of the Golden Dawn

 2 = Helen had the same surname before and after her marriage.

-The Rands were from Suffolk and Essex.
+The Rands were from

 In 1860 John Rand Helen’s father married Fanny Hicks, daughter of Charles and Anna Hicks, who ran a farm at Great Holland Essex and lived at Holland Hall.
 Dr John and Fanny Rand had four, possibly five children: Walter Charles, born 1863; Helen Mary born 6 December 1864; Egbert George born 1868; and Arthur Harold born 1869 all survived to adulthood.
 There was also, possibly, a second daughter – Ethel, born 1867, who died when she was two.